Home » Read & Learn » Marketing » Groundwork for Sole Proprietor Startups

 Groundwork for Sole Proprietor Startups

-I’ve been an online consultant for over 28 years—a WordPress Consultant since WordPress’ inception.
+I’ve been an online consultant for decades—a WordPress Consultant since WordPress’ inception.
 In my gut, I knew where the WordPress train was going, and I jumped on board.

 The best practices will differ depending on your market, scope, and niche.
 However, this article is not the typical how-to that covers standard business practices or recommends what products to use.

-Instead, we are going to talk about the thought processes you need to embrace and apply.
-I wrote about attitude previously in my post, Vital Mindsets for Online Success.
-But there are things to think about and investigate before you can even take your first “official” step.
+Instead, we will discuss the thought processes you must embrace and apply.
+I previously wrote about attitude in my post Vital Mindsets for Online Success.
+But there are things to consider and investigate before you can even take your first “official” step.

 By its very nature, starting your own business requires you to question everything.
-So that includes a lot of thinking which is tough if you aren’t sure what you have to think about.
-Hopefully, this article will help you think about things you’ve not yet considered.
+That includes a lot of thinking, which can be challenging if you aren’t sure what to think about.
+Hopefully, this article will help you consider things you’ve not yet considered.

 Every penny you spend, every choice you make, every decision you make to do something — or not — will impact your future trajectory.
-You’ll even want to question your motives and intent to ensure you are getting into this for all the right reasons.
+You’ll even want to question your motives and intent to ensure you get into this for all the right reasons.

 Startup Philosophies &Attitudes